Jay Fisher - World Class Knifemaker

 Okay, this needs to be very clear: These terms are describing plastic.
 In an effort to cheaply create and sell a product under the umbrella of gemstone, capitalizing on gemstone's value and durability and investment potential, companies and individuals have created names to make it appear that their product is gemstone.
 They even may claim that their product has 10% real stone dust in it.
 What?
 Yes, you can add some colored chalk to the melted plastic, and it has real stone dust in it!

-This type of description has gone on far too long in this tradecraft, where guys will argue about .02 percent of tungsten in the alloy, yet lie about a soft polyester handle by calling it reconstituted dinosaur bone.
+This type of description has gone on far too long in this tradecraft, where guys will argue about .02 percent of tungsten in the knife blade steel alloy, yet lie about a soft polyester handle by calling it reconstituted dinosaur bone.
+And some of these are big name makers.
 Don't fall for that!

 This is a very important point.
 Stones are often misidentified.
 I've seen black glass called onyx, I've seen serpentine called jade.
 I've seen marble misidentified as jasper, I've seen variscite called turquoise.
 It is very important to know what you are buying; the value of the piece may depend greatly on the materials used.
 The only way to be sure is to purchase the gemstone or gem handle knives from someone who has an established track record of gemstone knowledge, and that isn't always clear.
 Look at the pieces they make, their associations, and their history working with gemstone and rare materials.
 This is often the best indicator of their knowledge and reliability.
 Any artist or craftsman who uses gemstone should be able to tell you what the stone is made of.
 For instance, is the bronzestone actually brown micaceous hematite with feldspar inclusions and aventurescence or is it hypersthene with chatoyancy?
 Hmmm?
 Your knife maker should know the difference, or he has no business selling you a gemstone handled knife.